 Social media has often been key to promoting a business online.
 Before, advertisements depended on billboards and the promotional sections of the paper.
 However, now, digital marketing is the new hurdle that modern marketers must conquer.

 Utilise platforms like Twitter, Instagram, YouTube, Facebook and Reddit to create interest in your brand.
+Your target market can easily reach you if you run promotional ads on Facebook, post interesting videos on TikTok, create eye-catching photos on Instagram, and they can easily find you through Twitter bio search.
 You could run promotional advertisements or even make videos of your products to show new customers how your beauty business outweighs its competition.

 Selfie stations and digital media